top of page

 Expected Ticket Availability

 Despite counting the likes of Ralf Rangnick, Thomas Tuchel and the Hoeneß brothers (Dieter and Uli) among their alumni, Ulm have historically been a club with a very small fanbase.
-Therefore, with the Donaustadion unlikely to be packed to the rafters, most (if not all) matches can be treated as a traditional 'walk-up' and plenty of tickets (if you don't mind paying a €2 surcharge) will be available from the box office outside the Haupttribüne (Main Stand) from two hours before kick-off.
+Having said that, now that SSV are back in Bundesliga.2 there's no guarantee that demand won't outstrip supply when it comes to ticket availability.
+Most matches are therefore expected to sell out but tickets might still be available from the box office outside the Haupttribüne (Main Stand) from two hours before kick-off.

 If you're in Ulm ahead of matchday, you can also pick up your ticket at the Ticket/Fanshop office (Donaustadion, Stadionstraße 5, 8907 Ulm; open 1-6pm, Tue & Thu; 9am-12pm, Wed).

-Ticket prices to sit in the stands are €20 for adults, €15 for seniors and concessions; and children (aged 6-14) can get in for €9.
-It's €12 for full-payers to watch the action from the terraces with seniors and concessions paying €10 and children (aged 6-14) costing their parents just €5.
+Ticket prices to sit in the Haupttribüne are €30 for adults, €25 for seniors and concessions; and children (aged 3-14) can get in for €15.
+To sit in the Gegengerade, it's €20 for adults, €15 for seniors and concessions; and children (aged 3-14) pay €7.
+It's €17 for full-payers to watch the action from the terraces with seniors and concessions paying €12 and children (aged 3-14) costing their parents just €7.
+Tickets for children under 3 years of age (Schosskarte) cost €3 and are available at the box office.

 GETTING THERE & AWAY